Cherry (Red & Pink)

 16. Pomodori a Grappioli d’Inverno – name means “Winter Grapes”.
 Obtained from gardeners in Vasto, southern Italy where they were selected for 100+ years there.
 These large vines offer up red, plum-like fruits with excellent flavor.
 These were bred to uproot the whole plant to hang upside down to ripen slowly for winter keeping.
 Plants are very productive and fruits…tasty.
 Ind.
 80 days

-17. Pusa Ruby – from India.
+17. Pusa Ruby – Back for 2025! from India.
 A cute deep purple-red salad tomato of 2”.
 Flavor is unusual, very acidic and tart, yet with a real tomato twang.
 The shape is also unusual, like a chubby 4-leafed clover, flattish with 4 round corners!
 AND they are seedy (pleasantly so…) Plants are extremely productive, surviving stress well.
 Foliage is sparse.
 Fruits are also good keepers, as they have thicker skin and will not break down. (well, you guessed it – one of my personal favs) Ind.
 80 days Pkt…$3.00

 18. Red Fig – this heirloom dates back to the 1700’s, being offered by numerous seeds-men then!
 Documented to 1805 in Album Vilmorin.
 Small deep red 1 ½” pear-shaped fruits (necks are long and slender…resembling tiny bowling pins) were popular then for making tomato figs. Plants are, once again, heavy into the production.
 Fruits are sweet, mild and tasty.
 Ind.
 75-85 days